ormico/nesteddatatables/README.md

 ####        string:
 A url for the web service to call.
 The web service will be called via POST.
 It will send the column key values to the web service as JSON and it will expect the returned data to come back as JSON data.

+###    dataSourceParams:
+Retrieve additional parameters that you would like to pass to the data source query.
+This option may be a function or an object.

+####            function:
+Returns an object whose properties are added to those passed to the data source query.

+####            object:
+An object whose properties are added to those passed to the data source query.

 ###    dataTablesOptions:
 Optional.
 Options to pass to dataTables plugin when creating each dataTable.
 For example, to use jQueryUI set this option to { bJQueryUI: true }